abbas-taher/wordladder-search-problem/README.md

      ['hit', 'hot', 'dot', 'dog', 'fog']           # using dictList ['hit', 'hot', 'lot', 'dot', 'dog', 'fog']    # using wordList

 So why is one path longer than the other, even though both lists contain the same set of words?
-If you look curefully you will see that both lists are ordered differently, in which case the ladder method traverses the search tree along a different path depending on what it sees first at each recursion; thus, returning the first path it finds.
+If you look curefully you will see that both lists are ordered differently, in which case the ladder method traverses the path tree along a different path depending on what it sees first at each recursion call.
+In which case, it returns the first complete path ending with end-word.

-To fully understand this, we need to look at the tree we are trying to search based on the recursion order.
-For example, for the dictList, the tree below represents the different branches that actually produces a final path.
-There are other branches that do not, in which case they are not listed here.
+To fully understand this, lets look at the possible paths (tree) we are trying to search based on the recursion order.
+For example, for the dictList case, the tree below represents the different branches that actually produces a final path.
+There are other branches that do not and are not listed here.
 As you can see the first path is the one printed above and it happens to be the shortest path as well.

     hit -> hot -> dot -> dog -> fog
     hit -> hot -> dot -> lot -> log -> dog -> fog